btoll/dump_describes/spec/dump_describes_suite.md

 ###(describe) 'making a suite'
 	 it -> 'should return a promise'
+	 it -> 'should throw if not given a file'

+	(describe) 'configuration'

+		(describe) 'onf-static options'
-	 it -> 'should throw if not given a file' it -> 'should throw if not given a generator'
+			 it -> 'should use the specified generator' it -> 'should use the specified visitor' it -> 'should not throw if not given a generator or visitor (will use the defaults)'

+		(describe) 'visitor options'

+			(describe) 'active'

+			(describe) 'inactive'

+			(describe) 'verbose'

 	(describe) 'when given input'